“Everything can be ‘explained’ if we place no restrictions on what we mean by ‘explanation’.” (Blaug, 1994, p. 123)

 (ii) The First Economic Law is a structural law.
 You ask ‘is it something like an accounting identity?’ as if this was something disreputable.
 It is important to stress with a view to the ongoing mathiness discussion that accounting is the natural mathematics of economics and the essential precondition of empirical testing.
 So the whole notion of economics as a science depends crucially on proper accounting.
 The fact of the matter is, though, that economists even messed up the elementary mathematics of accounting.
 For details see ‘The Common Error of Common Sense: An Essential Rectification of the Accounting Approach’, see also ‘Why Post Keynesianism Is Not Yet a Science’.

-(iii) The successful implementation of rules and regulations presupposes an understanding of how the economy works, otherwise they are ineffective or even counterproductive.
-There is no use to discuss about rules, regulations or policies with the representative economist who neither understands the Profit Law nor the Law of Supply/Demand nor the elementary mathematics of accounting.
+(iii) The successful implementation of rules and regulations presupposes an understanding of how the economy works, otherwise, they are ineffective or even counterproductive.
+There is no use to discuss rules, regulations or policies with the representative economist who neither understands the Profit Law nor the Law of Supply and Demand nor the elementary mathematics of accounting.

 (iv) Finally, note well, that David Ruccio speculates “the economic elite wanted both more surplus and the ability to keep in their own hands more of that surplus” while it is pretty obvious that he has no idea of what the difference between surplus, profit and income is.
 To get out of the cul-de-sac of behavioral second-guessing and folk psychology see ‘Proﬁt for Marxists’.